elmahsieh/AOU_Full_HIPPS_Final_Dr.Dreisbach/README.md

 Run the single, master notebook “Full_HIPPS_Episodes.ipynb”.

-Full dataset of pregnancy epsiodes & datasets for trimester information will be saved as .csv files in your directory.
+Full dataset of pregnancy episodes & datasets for trimester information will be saved as .csv files in your directory.

 ## Description of Files
 In this repository, we provide 10 files (5 .csv files, 6 .py files, 1 .ipynb file) for users who want to identify pregnancy episodes from the All of Us Research Program.